New session starts September 12. Register today.

 How do I know if I graduated a level and what level I should go to next?

 Students receive a test at the end of each group lesson series.
-Each student receives a graded test sheet and ISI badges are available for an additional fee.
+Each student receives a graded test sheet and can purchase an ISI badge (optional).

-Many students have completed the maneuvers of their freestyle level in a freestyle class and have registered for the next higher level.
-However, you can not receive your ISI freestyle badge until you complete a solo program.
-During the class, your instructor will be able to test you for the program, so you can receive the freestyle badge.
+Many students who have completed the maneuvers of their freestyle level in a freestyle class and can register for the next level.
+However, you cannot purchase your ISI freestyle badge until you complete a solo program.
+During the class, ask your instructor for more information on how you can be tested you for the solo program.

 What are practice sessions and how do I use it?

-If you have used up your practice card and would like to attend more public skate sessions, you must pay for admission and skate rental.
+If you have used up your practice card and would like to attend more public skate sessions, you must pay for public session admission and skate rental.
 You may also purchase our discount skating card at the box office during public skate hours.
-The discount skating card is good to use for 10 admissions at any of our public skating sessions and does not include skate rental.
+The discount skating card is $67 and is good to use for 10 admissions at any of our public skating sessions.
+The discount skating card does not include skate rental.

-- Arrive no earlier than 15 minutes before you skate
+Arrive no earlier than 15 minutes before class time and check-in at the lessons office.

 Orientation: Parents, guardians and caretakers of students in beginner classes will attend a quick orientation with staff during the first 10-15 minutes of their students' first day of class.

-What to wear: We recommend that skaters wear comfortable clothing that can keep you warm and dry; thin or medium weight long socks that goes past your ankles; gloves and a jacket.
+What to wear: We recommend wearing gloves, a jacket, warm clothing that are easy to move in and keep you dry (snow pants are great for beginners); thin or medium weight long socks.
 Dressing in layers is recommended.
 You may bring your own helmets, and knee and elbow pads without an outer plastic shell.
+We recommend a helmet and protective gear for our beginner students.
 Students in beginner classes do spend some time sitting and kneeling on the ice, and touching the ice.

-Skate Fit: Skates come in full sizes only and fit a half to a full size smaller than your shoe size.
+Skate Fit: Skates come in full sizes only and are a half to a full size smaller than your shoe size.
 Skates should fit snug and tied tightly so the ankle is supported.

 3779 Pickett Road, Fairfax, VA 22031

-Fairfax Ice Arena offers year-round figure skating group lessons for adults, teens and children, beginner to advanced levels.
-Each class is a progression to develop a student's skating skills.
+Fairfax Ice Arena offers year-round group ice skating lessons for adults, teens and children who are beginner to advanced levels.
+Each class is a progression to develop a student's ice skating skills and maneuvers for figure skating and hockey.
 Skaters must successfully complete the current level before they can graduate to the next class level.
 Fairfax Ice Arena group lessons is a national sanctioned program by the Ice Sports Industry (ISI).
-Space is Limited.
-Group Lesson classes are currently running with a smaller class size than our 10 students maximum per class.

 Create an account/login to view class schedule and register online.